Thank you for getting in touch!

 NetObjex

 NetObjex is a smart parking solutions company that combines the best of IoT technology with Blockchain infrastructure.
+By leveraging IoT blockchain technology, NetObjex provides a decentralized and secure framework for its smart parking solutions, tackling significant challenges such as cybersecurity, scalability, and trust.
 This technology simplifies the process of locating vacant space in parking lots by using parking sensors for real-time vehicle detection.

 NetObjex also automates the process of paying for this space through integrations with crypto wallets.
 IoT sensors calculate charges for the parking duration and charge it to the user’s crypto wallet.